On this page

 Article indexes will provide you with the ability to search for articles published in both print and electronic journals.
 This is important because some significant content may not be available in digital form.
 The Where can I get this? link in the journal indexes enables you to find digital copies of articles.
 This link will also provide you with information about SFU's print holdings for the journal where the article appears.
 Try the indexes suggested below, or, consult the full list of English databases or Theatre databases for other useful tools.

-Academic Search Complete is a very good database to try.
+Academic Search Premier is a very good database to try.
 Use your keywords.

 MLA International Bibliography is the best database for doing research on literary topic.
 All of the articles in this database are scholarly (or peer reviewed).
 If you do not get any results - try again with fewer words or a different word.